Kissing Gate (song)

-"Kissing Gate" is a song by English female singer-songwriter Sam Brown, which was released in 1990 as the second single from her second studio album April Moon.
+"Kissing Gate" is a song by English singer-songwriter Sam Brown, which was released on 23 April 1990 as the second single from her second studio album April Moon.
 The song was written by Sam Brown, Pete Brown, Paul Bangash, Tina Warrilow and Sara Jones, and was produced by Pete Brown and Sam Brown.

 "Kissing Gate" reached No. 23 in the UK and remained in the charts for eight weeks.
 It is Brown's last single to reach the UK Top 40.
 The song also reached No. 57 on the Eurochart Hot 100 Singles chart.

 Speaking of the song in relation to "Stop!" in 1990, Brown said: "They've both got the same old-song-style feel to them.
 But "Kissing Gate" is more tongue-in-cheek; it's not as serious as "Stop!"."

 Reception

 On its release, Eleanor Levy of Record Mirror wrote, "A song that can't make up its mind whether it's a bluesy ballad like 'Stop', or a rocky little number like that dreadful Alannah Miles record.
 In the end all you're left with is Sam's great voice and, as with so many pop stars with 'voices', Sam wants to show us just how good it is by shouting.
 Sometimes a whisper can speak volumes."
 The Press and Journal stated, "Romantic number with full orchestral backing.
 She was a very full voice, which she uses to its limit here.
 Unfortunately it just does not have the punch that "Stop!" had."

 Simon Lloyd of the Reading Evening Post described the song as "an infectious little number which more than adequately provides a vehicle for Sam's earthy vocals".
 Jennifer Grant of the Perthshire Advertiser commented, "There's nowt coming over this girl's vocal chords - she's got an excellent voice.
 "Kissing Gate" [is] really quite pleasant.
 However, a romantic string arrangement is probably not catchy enough to have the same sort of commercial success."